kishor-atyeti/angular-jwt-login-register-express/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ### Node / Express
-Run `node run dev` for a `nodemon` dev server.
+Run `npm run dev` for a `nodemon` dev server.
 Navigate to `http://localhost:4402`.
 The application will automatically reload if you change any of the source files.

 ### Install dependencies